 ¡Cuánto tiempo sin verte!

 Back in Andalusia after a while away and there is a lot to catch up on.
 More interesting is how I perceive the country now, after being away for a few years.
 All to be revealed, but this week back to work and the long awaited completion of the audio version of 1984 and the Spanish Civil War.
-A tempting glimpse of part of the new image above.
-More later....
+Find out more about the book here and all the Forgotten Stories from Spain

 At a time of great instability, with the Spanish Government clinging to power with fragile coalitions, Andalusia governed by a far right assembly, Britain sinking beneath the waves with the Brexit shambles and the USA, well reaching tipping point, it seems that the world needs to sit back for a moment.
 To step back and think things through, without concerning ourselves with winning elections or staying in power.
 Of course it won't happen, at least not in any productive way for that is how the system was set up, to patch the leaking holes and float on for a few more yards.